 and now I am proud to call myself an amputee.

-I am a Licensed Professional Counselor (LPC) in the state of North Carolina as well as a National Certified Counselor (NCC).
+Since 2004, I’ve been a Licensed Professional Counselor (LPC) in the state of North Carolina as well as a National Certified Counselor (NCC).
 I have a private practice in Matthews, North Carolina, where I see individuals, couples, and families from adolescence to adulthood -- at all the different stages and transitions in between.
 I believe we are all on a journey of becoming our best selves, and most of us could use a little professional help along the way.
 I'm passionate about helping my clients define where they'd like to go; and, together, we devise the best ways to get there.

 Counseling is primarily about change, and I see clients who would like to make all types of changes.
 However, my specialties lie in the following areas: depression, anxiety, eating disorders, infertility/pregnancy loss, post-partum depression, trauma, chronic pain/illness, couples/marriage counseling,